Sustainable Packaging

 Start with a recyclable-friendly brief: document the barrier requirements (oxygen transmission rate no higher than 5 cc/m²/day), drop-test thresholds (MSA drop tower at 18 inches, 12 cycles), and any consumer-facing sustainability claims so everyone from marketing to procurement is aligned on delivering recyclable packaging premium quality.
 When the packaging design file is uploaded to our server, it travels to the structural engineer who checks fold angles against the dieline, and the materials team at Riverfront Studio pulls samples labeled “PCR PET 35%” for initial assessment.
 That early clarity helps the technical team select the appropriate lamination (if any) and ensures our custom printed boxes do not carry incompatible materials such as a foil insert that the local recycling facility cannot process.

 Next, send the design into sample development with Custom Logo Things’ technical team, where we test prototypes for weight, mandrel curl, and recyclability scorecards from the in-house lab; the first prototype often costs $0.18 per unit for a 5,000-piece run because it uses standard tooling on a rotary die cutter.
 Our process includes adhesives testing, mandrel curl down to 0.25°, and a recyclability grade sheet that notes ink composition, resin percentage, and recycling stream compatibility verified against EPA guidelines.
-The final phase is a data-backed sign-off that bundles documentation, third-party certifications from organizations like FSC or APR, and a pilot run so we can validate assembly and e-commerce durability before the full production run begins.
+The final phase is a data-backed sign-off that bundles documentation, third-party certifications from organizations like FSC or APR, and a pilot run in Guangzhou, Dhaka, Ho Chi Minh City, or Istanbul depending on where the customer’s conversion line is scheduled and which plant has the best lead time.

 Cost and Pricing Insights for Recyclable Packaging Premium Quality